manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 - The value of `AUTH0_DOMAIN` is the value of the issuer object property from the code snippet, without the protocol, https://, the quotation marks, and the trailing slash.
 It follows this format: `YOUR-AUTH0-TENANT.auth0.com`.

-- The value of `API_IDENTIFIER` is the value of the audience object property for the GraphQL server, that you must create on the [API section](https://manage.auth0.com/#/apis) of the Auth0 dasboard.
+- The value of `API_IDENTIFIER` is the value of the audience object property for the GraphQL server, that you must create on the [API section](https://manage.auth0.com/#/apis) of the Auth0 dashboard.
 Do not include quotation marks.

 After creating this file and adding the correct values to it, you can install and start the GraphQL server by running: